AbdulSyed05/Rock-Paper-Scissors/README.md

 #### Acknowledgements

-    * I owe my mentor Aleksei Konovalov a lot of credit for great mentoring.
+    * I owe my mentor Aleksei Konovalov a lot of credit for great mentoring. and the discovery of the cooolor.com for color palettes.
     * I owe the Slack community a great deal of credit also for their responsiveness and willingness to always help with small problems!